Cibersino/tot/README.md

 # toT — from Text to Time

 **toT** is a desktop app that turns text into estimated reading time and helps you plan realistic reading workloads.
-It combines configurable WPM presets, precise counting, text snapshots, a task editor, and a stopwatch so you can measure, organize, and complete readings with less guesswork.
+It combines file text import/extraction from text and image files, configurable WPM presets, precise counting, text snapshots, a task editor, and a stopwatch so you can measure, organize, and complete readings with less guesswork.

 *Are you hesitant to start certain readings because you don't know how much work it will really take?*
 *Do you find it hard to finish reading and abandon them in the middle?*